Courtesy of INFERNO. Photo by Roxy Lee

 Curated by artist & DJ Lewis G. Burton, INFERNO Summit is a space away from the dancefloor to celebrate community, platform emerging artists and hold space for conversations.

-The fourth iteration of the summit focuses on the work and experiences of experimental trans+ artists with contributions from Wet Mess, Alex Diamond-Rivlin & Kae Tempest, Eve Stainton, Travis Alabanza and more artists TBA.
+The fourth iteration of the summit focuses on the work and experiences of experimental trans+ artists with contributions from Wet Mess, Alex Diamond-Rivlin & Kae Tempest, Eve Stainton, Sophie Gwen Williams and Carson McColl, Travis Alabanza, Alli Logout, Otherness Archives and Sakeema Crook.
 The day-long programme includes film screenings, artist talks and panel discussions.

 Lewis G. Burton is a London-based DJ, performance artist, curator and activist.
 They co-founded queer-techno-rave-cum-performance-art-platform INFERNO.
 They are one of the lead organisers of London Trans+ Pride.